Welcome to our Reception class page!

 Fine Motor Skills

-Use of paintbrushes, forks and spoons (at lunchtime) effectively.
+Effective pencil grip.
+Use of paintbrushes, tools for planting, knives, forks and spoons (at lunchtime) effectively.

 Reading: